-NOTE: Consult factory for availability of detectors for toxic M2A types not listed in Table 1 on page 7.
+NOTE: Consult factory for availability of detectors for toxic M2A-XL types not listed in Table 1 on page 7.

 - 4. When the desired target gas is on the display, press and release the ENTER button.
 The display will ask SAVE IT?
 YES/NO. - 5.
 To discard the gas type change, press and release the DOWN/NO button.
 The display will ask DO OVER?
 YES/NO. Press the DOWN/NO button.
 The display will ask ABORT?
 YES/NO. Press the UP/YES button.
-The M2A will return to normal operation without changing the gas type. - To save the gas type, press and release the UP/YES button.
-The display will indicate Gas Type Updated, the display will indicate the target gas and the detection range for a few seconds, and then the M2A will enter Configuration Mode automatically so that the parameter settings in Configuration Mode can be verified or changed. - 6.
-While in Configuration Mode press and release the ENTER button to accept the displayed parameter setting and move to the next one.
+The M2A-XL will return to normal operation without changing the gas type.

+To save the gas type, press and release the UP/YES button.
+The display will indicate Gas Type Updated, the display will indicate the target gas and the detection range for a few seconds, and then the M2A-XL will enter Configuration Mode automatically so that the parameter settings in Configuration Mode can be verified or changed.

+- 6. While in Configuration Mode press and release the ENTER button to accept the displayed parameter setting and move to the next one.
 Use the UP/YES and DOWN/NO buttons to adjust a setting.
-See "Chapter 5: Configuration Mode" on page 39 for a complete description of Configuration Mode. - 7.
+See "Chapter 5: Configuration Mode" on page 47 for a complete description of Configuration Mode. - 7.
 When you have reviewed and accepted the last item in Configuration Mode by pressing the ENTER button, display will ask SAVE IT?
 YES/NO. - 8.
 To save the configuration settings, press and release the UP/YES button.
-The display will indicate Config Saved and the M2A will begin its warm-up sequence. - To discard the settings and review them again, press the DOWN/NO button.
+The display will indicate Config Saved and the M2A-XL will begin its warm-up sequence.

+To discard the settings and review them again, press the DOWN/NO button.
+The display - To discard the settings and review them again, press the DOWN/NO button.
 The display will ask DO OVER?
-YES/NO. Press the UP/YES button and the display will indicate Re-do Config, then display the target gas and the detection range for a few seconds before returning to Configuration Mode.
+YES/NO. Press the UP/YES button and the display will indicate Redo Config, then display the target gas and the detection range for a few seconds before returning to Configuration Mode.
 Repeat steps 6 8 until the settings are as desired. - 9.
-After the M2A completes its warm-up sequence, the display will indicate CAL NEEDED.
-Since the gas type has been changed, a successful calibration must be performed before the M2A can enter normal operation. - 10.
-Press and release the UP/YES button to enter Calibration Mode.
+After the M2A-XL completes its warm-up sequence, the display will indicate CAL NEEDED.
+Since the gas type has been changed, a successful calibration must be performed before the M2A-XL can enter normal operation.

+- 10. Press and release the UP/YES button to enter Calibration Mode.
 Normally, you must hold the UP/YES button for 5 seconds to enter Calibration Mode, but since a calibration is required, only a momentary push is needed to enter Calibration Mode after changing the gas type. - 11.
-See "Calibration, Combustible Gas, CO2, and Toxic Versions" on page 47 or "Calibration, Oxygen Version" on page 50 for calibration instructions.
+See "Calibration, Combustible Gas, CO2, and Toxic Versions" on page 58 or "Calibration, Oxygen Version" on page 63 for calibration instructions.

-NOTE: When calibrating an M2A after changing the gas type, the M2A will not ask if you want to calibrate, or whether you want to perform a fresh air adjustment, span adjustment or zero adjustment.
+NOTE: When calibrating an M2A-XL after changing the gas type, the M2A-XL will not ask if you want to calibrate, or whether you want to perform a fresh air adjustment, span adjustment or zero adjustment.
 Since a complete calibration is required, the calibration sequence will proceed without asking if you want to perform certain operations.